 CI’s investigation found that the problem was worse than they thought.

 “Last summer, we spent a week visiting the northern Pacific beaches of Costa Rica,” said Marco Quesada, CI Costa Rica’s country director.
 “The scarce studies around IUU fishing and unsustainable practices in this country tend to reach alarming conclusions, and we wanted to see how prevalent these activities really were.

 “We knew a week was a very short period of time in which to conduct research,” he continued.
 “But there wasn’t a single day in which we didn’t come across IUU activities or the selling of souvenirs made out of marine materials, which is an unsustainable practice.
 Small-scale fishers we talked with confirmed that catches are declining rapidly, and that what once was a reliable source of income is no more.

 “Almost no fisher wants their children to become fishers themselves — unless better management can adequately prevent the exploitation of marine and coastal resources.”

 The following video, much of it shot undercover, shows what CI staff found in the fish markets of Costa Rica’s north Pacific communities.

-Molly Bergen is the senior managing editor of Human Nature.
+Molly Bergen is the senior managing editor of Conservation News.